rage/cyber-security-base-19/data/module-3/part-1/index.md

 In the first course project, your task is to create a web application that has at least five different flaws from the OWASP [top ten list](https://owasp.org/www-project-top-ten/).
+The application should have a backend.

 OWASP recently updated its list and there are now two lists: 2017 and 2021.
 You can use either list but specify which one you are using.
+Do not mix the lists.
+Note that CSRF is missing from both lists as it is more rare nowadays due to the more secure frameworks.
+However, due to its fundamental nature it is allowed as a flaw.

 We recommend that you implement the website using Python & Django.
 If you did the previous course you should already Django libraries installed.
 See [installation guide](/installation-guide) otherwise.